magento/devdocs/src/cloud/project/privatelink-service.md

 ## Features and support

-The AWS PrivateLink service for Magento Cloud customers includes the following features and support:
+The PrivateLink service offering for {{site.data.var.ece}} projects includes the following features and support:

 -  A secure connection between a customer Virtual Private Cloud (VPC) and the Magento VPC within the same Cloud region.
 -  Support for unidirectional or bidirectional communication between Magento and Customer VPCs.
 -  Service enablement–
    -  Open communication on the necessary ports in the Magento Cloud environment
-   -  Establish the initial connection between the customer and Magento VPC
+   -  Establish the initial connection between the customer and Magento VPCs
    -  Troubleshoot connection issues during enablement

 ## Limitations